What’s new in research and treatment of basal and squamous cell skin cancers?

 Treating advanced disease

 It’s very rare for basal cell cancers to reach an advanced stage, but when they do, these cancers can be hard to treat.
-Vismodegib, a drug that targets the hedgehog signaling pathway in cells, may help some people (see “Targeted therapy for basal and squamous cell skin cancers”).
+Vismodegib and sonidegib, drugs that target the hedgehog signaling pathway in cells, may help some people (see “Targeted therapy for basal and squamous cell skin cancers”).
 Other drugs that target this pathway are now being studied as well.

 Last Medical Review: 04/02/2015